 I still don’t understand the relationship between Loki and Sylvie, and to be frank, I don’t even want to.
 (At least not in a romantic sense.)
 But what I deeply appreciate is once again the fact that right before a big battle, two characters are given the opportunity to just talk to each other.

 In “Journey Into Mystery,” two characters are given the chance to uplift each other and show just how much they believe in what the other is capable of.
-If this is a love story centered around self-love, then it’s a love story about the importance of conversation and the calm amidst chaos.
+If this is a love story centered around self-love, then it’s a love story about the importance of conversation and a calm amidst the chaos.

 It’s what love ultimately is (whether romantic or platonic), it’s the detail that where it’s present, characters are better, calmer, and stronger.
 They are the best versions of themselves because they choose, without anyone forcing them, to give a part of themselves to someone else.
 (Or in this case, another version of themselves.)
 I need like 20 naps to try and figure this out.

-Head empty, it’s easy to just appreciate that there is a different version of Loki that have missed Thor.
+Head empty, it’s easy to just appreciate that there is a different version of Loki that has missed Thor.
 It comes down to the detail that at the end of the day, every version of Thor and Loki were meant to somehow find moments back to each other, and to fight alongside each other as brothers.